mrjackyliang/homebridge-adt-pulse/README.md

 ## API Test and REPL Playground Scripts
 If any unusual occurrences arise, utilize the provided `test-api` or `repl` commands within this plugin to troubleshoot potential issues.

-- To confirm if the plugin is communicating with the portal correctly, use the command `npm run test-api`.
+- To confirm if the plugin is communicating with the portal correctly, use the `npm run test-api` command.
-- To access the playground (Read-eval-print loop mode), use the command `npm run repl`.
+- To access the playground (Read-eval-print loop mode), use the `npm run repl` command.

 Ensure you are inside the `node_modules/homebridge-adt-pulse` directory when attempting to access these commands.
 The location of `node_modules` may vary based on the system you are using:
 - [Raspbian](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian#configuration-reference)